 When air flow is turned off and the flow of smoldering emissions stops, catalyst temperature also drops as expected.
 Note that at different times in the cycle, catalyst temperature can be either higher or lower than the smoldering bed temperature, so that heat transfer can be in either direction.

 To take advantage of the hot post-catalyst emissions, a heat exchanger jacket was incorporated into the reactor design, wrapped around the smoldering column above the catalyst module.
 Thermocouples were placed just before, within, after the catalyst bed and after the heat exchanger, just before the emissions are directed towards the exit exhaust.
-The emissions post-oxidation catalyst are very low in terms of CO and VOC to levels which are safe and acceptable.
+The emissions post-oxidation catalyst are very low in terms of CO and volatile organic compounds (VOC) to levels which are safe and acceptable.
 However, it should be noted there are other pollutants such as NOx and SOx depending on the diet and operating condition, which need to be treated, but NOx and SOx treatment are beyond the scope of this study.

 Effect of air flow rate on reactor performance